axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/default-chart-colors.rst

  - ``--chart-label-default-task-month-color`` to override label color of this month task
  - ``--chart-label-default-task-year-color`` to override label color of this year task

-In Portal home, you can override the color of the Statistic Carousel header by re-defining the value of the variables in ``customization.css`` below:
+In Portal home, you can override the color of the Statistic Carousel header by re-defining the value of the variables in ``custom.css`` below:

  - ``--statistic-panel-header`` to override background color of Carousel header
  - ``--statistic-panel-header-border`` to override border color of Carousel header